S. Dixon Law Offices offers Divorce Law Services in Buckhead Atlanta

-2) Does your potential lawyer have experience with “Georgia” child custody laws and divorce law?
+Does your potential lawyer have experience with “Georgia Divorce Law”?

-S. Dixon Law provides fair fees in the Atlanta legal community.
+S. Dixon Law offices provide competitive fees to their clients, seeking a divorce, and though the location calls for many high-end divorces, the firm remains priced well within the standard of the legal community in the Atlanta area.
 S. Dixon Law Offices offers fee-based consults.
-Case fees will be discussed during your consult, so there are no surprises when it comes to your invoice or statement of legal fees.
-Any changes to fees during the process will be clarified along the way.
+Fees will be discussed during your initial consult, so there are no surprises when it comes to your invoice or statements to come.
+Any changes to fees during the process will be clarified by the legal team along the way.

-S. Dixon Law can help you achieve the best possible outcome for your divorce.
+S. Dixon Law’s team of professionals can help you achieve the best possible outcome for your divorce.
 Stephanie D. Dixon is a well-known Atlanta Attorney who will zealously advocate for you.
 S. Dixon Law Offices is very familiar with the Atlanta metropolitan area courts and has argued before many local judges.
-She handles high-profile divorces, same-sex divorces, high-conflict divorces, domestic violence cases, contested child custody matters and many domestic or family law cases.
+She handles high-profile divorces, same-sex divorces, high-conflict divorces, domestic violence cases, contested child custody matters, etc.

 When you hire Attorney Stephanie D. Dixon, you can count on strong advocacy, fair fees, and personalized attention.
-As a former Georgia State University Adjunct Professor and active alumna of Georgia State University and Howard University School of Law, she is well versed in Georgia family law.
+As a former Georgia State University Adjunct Professor and active alumna of Georgia State University and Howard University School of Law, she is well versed in Georgia Family and Divorce Law.
 She also understands the effect that it can have on your emotions and your life.

 DIVORCE LAW QUESTIONS & ANSWERS